 The central bank actually already issues a form of electronic money, in the form of ‘central bank reserves’ held in electronic accounts at the Bank of England.
 But these accounts are provided only to banks, building societies and a small number of other systemically-important financial institutions.
 Members of the public, businesses and even most companies in the financial sector are unable to get accounts or store funds at the Bank of England.
 Instead, they have to hold their money in the form of deposits at commercial (i.e. high-street) banks.
 These banks back those deposits with a much smaller pool of electronic money at the central bank, and a much larger pool of risky assets.

-We think that the Bank of England should allow everyone – not just banks – to hold electronic money in accounts at the Bank of England.
+In the paper we propose that the Bank of England should allow everyone – not just banks – to hold electronic money in accounts at the Bank of England.
 In the report we explain how the Bank of England could introduce ‘Digital Cash Accounts’ (DCAs) in which you could electronically store your money.
 Because digital cash would be held at the Bank of England, it would be 100% risk-free and never exposed to the risk of a bank failing.
 But unlike physical cash, which can only be spent in face-to-face transactions, digital cash would be connected to the electronic payment system, so it would be as convenient to use as the money in your bank account.

 Of course, the Bank of England wouldn’t want to provide 60 million accounts, plus debit cards and all the customer service that comes with it.
 So we’ve proposed a way in which private sector firms, called “Digital Cash Account Providers”, would manage the accounts.
 So you would deal with a DCA Provider to open an account, get a debit card, internet banking, and customer service, but behind the scenes, the money would always be stored safely at the Bank of England.
 You would always own the money in your account; the DCA Provider would just provide you with a useful and customer-friendly way of using that money to make payments.
 This is in contrast to the existing banking system, where instead of owning the funds in your account, you simply have an IOU from the bank.